Acquibi/Explain-My-Repo/README.md

 This will print a repository summary and generate a Graphviz file (by default `structure.gv`; add `--render` to generate a PNG if Graphviz is installed).

+Common options:

+* `--output / -o` : output base name for the diagram (default: `structure`)
+* `--render` : render the Graphviz diagram to PNG if Graphviz is available
+* `--dry-run` : simulate summary generation without calling OpenAI (useful for local tests or when no API key is available)

 ---

 ## OpenAI API Key Management